zowe/zowe-cli-db2-plugin/README.md

     zowe config set profiles.db2.properties.database <database name>
     ```

-5. If required, set the SSL File to the CA certificate used for the DB2 server
+5. If required, set the SSL File to the CA certificate used for the DB2 server:

     ```
     zowe config set profiles.db2.properties.sslFile <full path to SSL CA Certificate file>